 Day 1: Arrival Porto

-Once you arrive, our local representative will meet you at the hotel, and provide a full briefing on the tour and all the documentation you’ll need.
+Once you arrive, our local representative meets you at the hotel and provides a full briefing on the tour and all the necessary documentation.

 - Accommodation: Hotel Porto Trindade or similar

-After breakfast a car transfer will take you to Mosteiró, where you will start your journey on the Portuguese Camino, avoiding the busy, noisy roads through the urban areas of Porto and its suburbs.
-You will then cycle along cobbled lanes and dirt tracks through a series of villages, surrounded by fields and patches of forest.
-You’ll go over several impressive Romanesque bridges today, including the one in Barcelinhos, where pilgrims used to bathe before entering historical Barcelos.
+After breakfast, you start cycling from your hotel and after you leave Porto, the route is along cobbled lanes and dirt tracks through a series of villages, surrounded by fields and patches of forest.
+You go over several impressive Romanesque bridges today, including the one in Barcelinhos, where pilgrims used to bathe before entering historical Barcelos.
 Spend some time exploring the medieval streets and squares of this charming small city.

 - Accommodation: Hotel Bagoeira or similar